Questioning for Better Design Solutions

 A Questioning Approach

-“There is certainly more money, fame, and instant notoriety for following the trends of the day; but most of what is considered popular today is hardly creative… If a designer wants to make something truly unique, trends are irrelevant; they need to be able to look inside themselves and discover their own creative wealth.” – Milton Glaser
+According to Glaser, there is more money, fame, and instant notoriety in imitating the trends of the day.
+But he also notes that most of what is viewed as popular today is hardly creative.
+If a designer wants to create something truly unique, trends are irrelevant; they need to look inside themselves and discover their creative wealth.

 In contrast, a questioning mind allows designers to shift their perspective from being mere receivers and responders to becoming inquirers and creators.
 Creative pioneers invest time in various learning activities because they recognize that their profession demands a commitment to lifelong learning.
 Whenever a spark of interest arises, they delve into exploration.